deprecated-near-examples/rust-status-message/README-Windows.md

 If you do not have a NEAR account, please create one with [NEAR Wallet](https://wallet.nearprotocol.com).

-In the project root, login with `near-shell` by following the instructions after this command:
+In the project root, login with `near-cli` by following the instructions after this command:

 ```
 near login